 6.13.1 Applicability to language

-The vulnerability as specified in ISO/IEC 24772-1:2019 clause 6.13 is applicable to Fortran.
+The vulnerability as specified in ISO/IEC 24772-1:2019 clause 6.13 is applicable to Fortran; it also occurs for a pointer whose pointer association status is undefined.

-A Fortran pointer should not be referenced when its status is disassociated.
+The Fortran intrinsic procedure associated determines whether a pointer whose pointer association status is defined has a valid target or whether it is associated with a particular target.

-A Fortran pointer by default is initially undefined and not nullified.
-A pointer is only nullified when it is done explicitly, either by pointer assigning the result of the null intrinsic procedure or by the nullify statement.
+A Fortran pointer’s association status can be undefined, meaning that a request about its association status is forbidden.

-The Fortran intrinsic procedure associated determines whether a pointer that is not undefined has a valid target, or whether it is associated with a particular target.
+In Fortran, it is illegal to reference an allocatable variable or component (see clause 4.x) that is not allocated.

 Some processors include an optional facility for pointer checking.

 6.13.2 Avoidance mechanisms for language users